azizr12/jxlscrenshot/README.md

-Small c project to capture monitor screenshot using jxl image codec just run and it export a screenshot in same exe path
+- Small c project to capture monitor screenshot using jxl image codec.
+- just run and it export a screenshot in same exe path